Belfagor2005/Archimede-M3UConverter/README.md

 # 📺 Archimede M3U Converter

 A simple and powerful M3U playlist converter for **Enigma2 (Python 3 only)**.
-Easily turn `.m3u` files into clean IPTV lists with group, logo, and stream info.
+Easily turn `.m3u` files into clean IPTV lists with group, logo, and stream info — and export Enigma2 bouquets back to `.m3u`!

 ---